 Jute is sometimes known as "poor man's silk."
 It is made from the fibrous stems of a particular plant, which are treated, soaked, and beaten, until they form threads that can be woven.
-This tough material is generally used for sacks and matting, but skilled weavers can make items from jute, like this shoulder bag, like this shoulder bag, which are almost as soft as silk but not nearly as expensive.
+This tough material is generally used for sacks and matting, but skilled weavers can make items from jute, like this shoulder bag, which are almost as soft as silk but not nearly as expensive.